 Students are supervised by CGS staff in a designated classroom.
 It is a peaceful time for students before they begin their busy day – a chance to complete homework, read, or play quietly with their favourite school toys.
-JK and SK students will join their friends in the playground at 8:30 for 30 minutes of outdoor playtime (weather permitting) before their school day begins at 9:00.
+JK and SK students will join their friends in their classroom at 8:30 am.
 Grades 1-3 students will join their classroom teacher at 8:15 as their school day begins at 8:30.

 Cost: $10 per day

 Parents are billed at the end of each month for days used.